Small Area Grasses We Want to Run Across

 Fine fescue is a great pick for cooler, shadier regions.
 There are several family members to choose from–creeping red, Chewings, hard, and sheep–all having both similar and opposing traits.
 Vague enough?

 Let’s clear it right up for our purposes.
-An almost no-care lawn choice can be found in the hard, the Chewings, and the sheep fescues since they do not creep.
+An almost no-care lawn choice can be found in the hard, the Chewings, and the sheep fescues since they do not grow by creeping around day and night.

 Hard fescue tolerates heat a little better than its siblings and, with a little care after seeding, it can thrive in more basic soils.
 Chewings, also grown from seed, has rich green coloring for a dramatic but easy care lawn.
 The sheep variety is an excellent choice when switching to a naturalized lawn because left unmowed, it invites flowery guests to come and go freely as they play in the wind.